Introduction

 - Ensure data integrity and prevent fraud or duplicate participation

-We process payment information securely to fulfil incentive transfers through approved UK and EU payment processors and maintain these records for seven years for audit and tax purposes.
+We process payment information securely to fulfil incentive transfers through FCA approved UK and EU payment processors and maintain these records for seven years for audit and tax purposes.

 We do not use your data for marketing or unrelated promotional activities.